kiboschool/programming2-w5-numeric-processor/README.md

   operation: display, count: 1
   ```

+You can now change the test code at the bottom of the file.
+You can now create an instance of `NumericProcessor_CountOperations` and use it just like  `NumericProcessor`.
+At the end, you can call `show_statistics` on the instance and see the counts.

 ## Rubric

 Points | Criteria | Description
 --------- | ------- | ---------
-20 | Simple operation | Program can add two numbers and show the result
+20 | Simple computation | Program can add two numbers and show the result
-60 | Computations are correct | Program can add (15 points), subtract (15 points), multiply (15 points), and divide (15 points)
+60 | All operations supported | Program can add (15 points), subtract (15 points), multiply (15 points), and divide (15 points)
-5 | Display operation | Program supports more than one display in an input file
+5 | Display | Program supports more than one display in an input file
 5 | Simple api call | Program can run a simple api call
-5 | More complicated api call | Program can run a more complicated api call
+5 | More-complicated api call | Program can run a more-complicated api call
-5 | `NumericProcessor_CountOperations` class | Program can count how many times operations were run
+5 | `NumericProcessor_CountOperations` | Program can count how many times operations were run

 ### Additional Challenges (Optional)